-I was recently told a story by a man named Daniel Ellis.
+I was recently told a story by a mentor.

 It went like this…

-This guy’s grandfather was a fantastic musician.
-And one of his idols was the great violinist Jascha Heifetz.
-If you don’t recognize the name, this guy was like the Jimi Hendrix of classical violin.
+(If you don’t recognize the name, this guy was like the Jimi Hendrix of classical violin.)

-One day, a young child prodigy came to audition for this guy, Heifetz in the hopes of studying under this grand master.
+One day, this young child prodigy got the chance to audition for Heifetz in the hopes of studying under this grand master.

-Well, the boy played and at the end of the audition — with baited breath— the potential disciple awaited the verdict…
+He played his heart out and at the end of the audition — with baited breath— the potential disciple awaited the verdict…

 Did he have what it took to become a concert violinist?